Nitetronic – The Manufacturer of The GoodNite Anti-Snoring Pillow

 About the GoodNite Smart Pillow

 At first glance, the GoodNite Pillow may seem a bit daunting.
 The unit contains a pillow with a hose exiting from it which connects to a control box.
-In addition there is a smartphone app that is also used.
+In addition, there is a smartphone app that is also used.

 My first reaction was “Wow, how the heck does this thing stop snoring?”
 After reading and digesting all the information that I could find online, I was no longer intimidated by this pillow but rather intrigued, as I was then able to see exactly how such a device could actually work.
 As it turns out, the unit is able to operate independently from the phone app, although the app does offer valuable information as well as provides evidence that the pillow is actually working by recording how much you snore throughout the night along with a plethora of other information.
 It establishes a baseline by recording snoring habits for three nights prior to activation.
-This allows you to preform a before and after analysis to determine whether or not the Goodnite pillow is effective.
+This allows you to perform a before and after analysis to determine whether or not the Goodnite pillow is effective.

 The Anatomy of The GoodNite – How The GoodNite Works

 The GoodNite is a queen size pillow, measuring 24″ X 14.5″ X 3″.
-The pillow can be fitted with a standard pillow case which can be exchanged to keep it clean and fresh.
+The pillow can be fitted with a standard pillowcase which can be exchanged to keep it clean and fresh.

 Inside the pillow, there’s a polyester filled pocket on both the top and bottom face of the pillow.
-At the middle, is the working parts of the pillow which are responsible for monitoring snoring and head position as well as inflating the air chambers.
+In the middle, is the working parts of the pillow which are responsible for monitoring snoring and head position as well as inflating the air chambers.

 What makes this pillow unique is the fact that there are six individually controlled air chambers that run horizontally along the full length of the pillow.
 Each chamber has three bags that are stacked on top of each other.
 Also within the pillow is a series of MEMS sensors which are able to detect the noise and vibration associated with snoring.
 With the machine turned on, these sensors are constantly listening for the sound of snoring.
 When snoring is detected, the sensors deliver the message to the control unit informing it of the snoring and the exact head position.
-The control unit then responds by activating the built in air pump which delivers air though the tubing into one or more of the six air chambers.
+The control unit then responds by activating the built-in air pump which delivers air through the tubing into one or more of the six air chambers.
 The end result is that the chambers slowly inflate where needed and the head is slowly shifted to the side which opens the airway and stops the snoring.
 The sensors continue monitoring and making adjustments throughout the night.
 This design is unique in comparison to other inflatable smart pillows that I have seen which are only capable of raising or lowering the head and contain only a single air chamber which does not necessarily shift the head left or right.

 An initial concern that I had with this product was that the constant slow movement of my head would keep me up all night.